drewmcneely/adjoint1b/blogpost/blogpost.md

 * $p(X) = 1$,
 * and for disjoint subsets $A_1,\dots, A_k \subset X$, $\sum_i p(A_i) = p(\bigcup_i A_i)$.

-For our purposes, a simpler characterization exists from the fact that we can consider a set to disjointly consist of its individual points; namely we can think of a probability distribution on $X$ to be a function $p: X\to [0, 1]$ such that
+For our purposes, a simpler characterization exists from the fact that we can consider a finite set to disjointly consist of its individual points; namely we can think of a probability distribution on $X$ to be a function $p: X\to [0, 1]$ such that
 \[
     \sum_{x\in X} p(x) = 1
 \]